BershteynLab/tutorial/Tutorial/tutorial_code_components.md

     5. Risk_Assortivity_Overlay: `InputFiles/Templates/Risk_Assortivity_Overlay.json`
         * Defines how different risk groups form partnerships
     6. Configuration file: `InputFiles/Templates/config.json`
-        * Overwrites all other parameter values, also useful for formatting outputs
+        * Overwrites all other parameter values
+        * Useful for formatting outputs, parameterize "reports"
         * (Not all of these parameters are required to build a functioning model, many of them are atavistic cruft relevant to other models that have been copy-pasted through)

 # Other scripts and files